-Make prior contact with teachers whose classrooms will be in use for the event and ask them if they could provide white board space for scorekeeping.
-Offering a diagram of how the room will be set up will help them to clear the front of the room.
+Make prior contact with teachers whose classrooms will be in use for the event.
+Ask them to provide white board space for scorekeeping and create clear space at the front of the room.
+Offering a diagram of how the room will be set up may help.